-All MHA students must complete an internship in Health Administration (no credit hours).
-Students will schedule the internship upon successful completion of 30 credit hours.
+All MHA students must complete an internship in Health Administration.
+Completion of the internship is a required component of HAP 5950 Field Work in Health Administration.
+Students will usually schedule the internship upon successful completion of 30 credit hours.
 If the student's GPA is below 3.00 or if the student has received a grade lower than a B in any course, the internship may be scheduled at a later date, which may delay graduation.

 It is recommended that the internship include 10 to 12 weeks of field experience.
 The student is required to spend a minimum of 400 hours in the field and submit weekly activity logs detailing tasks, projects, meetings, etc. to the faculty advisor.
 The student must also submit a biweekly reflection to the faculty advisor.
-Forms are available on D2L.
+Forms are available on

+D2L.